-To replace black as the fill color, specify an ARGB value indicated by the # sign, followed by 4 pairs of hex values: Alpha, Red, Green, and Blue.
-(Alpha at FF is fully-opaque; 00 is fully transparent.)
+To specify a custom fill color, specify an ARGB value indicated by the # sign, followed by 4 pairs of hex values: Alpha, Red, Green, and Blue.
+The Alpha value FF is fully-opaque, and only opaque colors are supported.

 This example converts an SD source file to an HD target aspect ratio.
 The source contains an NTSC IMX video track (720 pixels by 512 lines).
 Use the Crop element to remove the vertical blanking lines, and then use the Mask element to convert the source to a 1080 output frame with a 16:9 target aspect ratio by adding a 2:9 (0.222) curtain to each side of the image.